Nic33/image_processing/README.md

 We changed the navigation bar and we add a footer.

-We add the grey function on the "modify" section.
+We add the grey and rotate functions on the "modify" section.

 We created 5 new sections: